Bobcares

 psql -v ON_ERROR_STOP=1

-2. Improper restoring of the dump file
+2. Improper Restoration of the Dump File

 At times we will encounter the following error message.